 - Don't plagiarize.
 If you would like to suggest corrections to an existing translation, please write them in the comments or send a PM to the author.

 - If you add a translation you haven't done yourself, or if your translation is based on another translation, give a source.

 - If you add translations you haven't done yourself, you should make sure they are not completely awful.
+Please be advised that very bad quality source translations would be removed - and their author risks to be warned if they continue to submit such.
 For that reason, it's better to add only translations into languages you know.